 Brands, however, are not looking to remove the branding.
 They are working towards making their campaign strategies more transparent instead.
 That way, the customer can see them coming, knows when to see them coming and is tipped on what to expect.
 How better to connect with the audience on a personal level?

 As the year starts to take shape, there is no doubt that digital marketing has come to stay.
-It thus takes only the best businesses – those who want to grow, and grow exponentially – to take these content marketing industry trends and turn them into gold.
+It thus takes only the best businesses – those who want to grow, and grow exponentially – to take these content marketing trends and turn them into gold.